pt9999/fixlang_minilib/doc/lib/testing/time.md

-# timeit.fix
+# time.fix

-## module Minilib.Testing.Timeit
+## module Minilib.Testing.Time

-Measures execution time.
-Similar to `timeit` module of Python.
+Timing module, such as sleep for a while, and measuring execution time.

+#### usleep: U32 -> IOFail ();

+Sleeps for specified micro-seconds.
+For details, see Linux manual page for [usleep()](https://man7.org/linux/man-pages/man3/usleep.3.html).

 #### timeit: [a: ToString] String -> (() -> a) -> IO a;